The Lilac Bloomsday Association presents the 41st running of the Lilac Bloomsday Run.

 You can enter online beginning in January.
 Please note: a $1.99 processing fee will be added to all online entries ($3.89 for late online entries).

-The online registration deadline for the $18.00 fee is April 17th.
-Late online registration is available on April 19th through April 24th for $35.00.
+The online registration deadline for the $18.00 fee is April 23rd.
+Late online registration is available on April 24th through April 30th for $35.00.
+After April 30th you can enter in person at Check-In on Bloomsday weekend.

 Enter by Mail:

-Entry brochures will be available in early March, and can be found at Washington Trust branches, Sports Authority stores, Safeway stores, and Franz (Snyder's) Outlet Stores in the Spokane area.
+Entry brochures will be available in early March, and can be found at Washington Trust branches, Safeway & Albertsons stores, and Franz Outlet Stores in the Spokane area.
 Beginning in March you can also download the entry form to mail in from our Register by Mail page.
 You can also request an entry brochure by sending a SASBE (Self Addressed Stamped Business Envelope) to:

 Washington Trust Bank--All branch locations in Spokane, Columbia Basin, Wenatchee, Tri-Cities and North Idaho.

-Safeway Stores--In Spokane, Spokane Valley and Coeur d'Alene.
+Safeway & Albertsons Stores--In Spokane, Spokane Valley and Coeur d'Alene.

 Premera Blue Cross--Spokane location.